-The bill amends various sections of the Minnesota Statutes to improve prescription drug transparency and reporting requirements for entities involved in the federal 340B program.
-Key provisions include a mandate for 340B covered entities to report detailed financial data on prescription drug transactions, such as acquisition costs and payments made to contract pharmacies, specifically for the 50 most frequently dispensed drugs.
-The submitted data will be classified as nonpublic, and penalties for non-compliance will include daily fines for late submissions.
-Additionally, the bill requires manufacturers to report price increases for drugs priced at $100 or more and establishes a public posting requirement for the commissioner to disclose information about drugs of substantial public interest.
+The bill amends various sections of the Minnesota Statutes to enhance prescription drug transparency and reporting requirements for entities involved in the federal 340B program.
+Key provisions include a mandate for 340B covered entities, such as hospitals, to report detailed financial data on prescription drugs, including acquisition costs and payments made to contract pharmacies, specifically for the 50 most frequently dispensed drugs.
+This data will be classified as nonpublic, and penalties for non-compliance will include daily fines for late submissions.
+Additionally, the bill introduces new obligations for drug manufacturers to report price increases for drugs priced at $100 or more, requiring them to provide reasons for the increase and other relevant sales data.

 Statutes affected: